cameron-cs/diffusion-models/README.md

-# Understanding training and visualization utilities
+# Understanding training and visualisation utilities

 ## Training utility: `train_one_epoch`

 ### Overview
 The `train_one_epoch` function encapsulates the logic for training a model for one epoch.
-It accepts a trainer, data loader, optimizer, and device information, along with the current epoch number.
+It accepts a trainer, data loader, optimiser, and device information, along with the current epoch number.

 ### Training loop
 The function loops over the dataset using a data loader to fetch batches.
-The optimizer gradients are zeroed before every iteration to prevent accumulation.
+The optimiser gradients are seroed before every iteration to prevent accumulation.
 The input data and labels are transferred to the specified device (e.g., GPU).

-### Loss computation and optimization
+### Loss computation and optimisation
 Once the data is on the device, it's passed to the trainer to compute the loss.
 The loss value is then backpropagated to compute the gradients for each parameter in the model.
-The optimizer uses these gradients to update the model parameters using the backpropagation algorithm.
+The optimiser uses these gradients to update the model parameters using the backpropagation algorithm.

 ## Image saving utilities

 ### `save_generated_image`
 The `save_generated_image` function is designed to save generated images in a grid layout.
-By leveraging the `make_grid` utility, the function organizes multiple images into a single grid.
+By leveraging the `make_grid` utility, the function organises multiple images into a single grid.

-#### Normalization
+#### Normalisation
-The images are first normalized to scale the pixel values to the range [0, 1].
-This normalization is important for rendering images correctly.
+The images are first normalised to scale the pixel values to the range [0, 1].
+This normalisation is important for rendering images correctly.

 #### Grid formation
 Images are reshaped to flatten the batch and sample dimensions, making them suitable for grid formation.
 The grid layout is then transformed into a NumPy array for compatibility with the PIL library.